assistant-os/assistant-os/packages/utils/README.md

 # Shared

-All source code common to adapters, modules and/or os
+All source code common to adapters, actions and/or os